Pros and Cons of Minimalism

 This may sound like a pro, but the reality is that many things begin to lose their luster and there is a danger in being underwhelmed.

-We all consume a lot of information via the internet, television, books, and real life interactions.
+We all consume a lot of information via the media and real life interactions.
 If you're a realist like me, then you already approach many things with neutrality or some skepticism.

 Since becoming a minimalist, I'm even more hesitant to accept things on the surface and need to know more before embracing something.